 We may require additional information from you at some time in the process.
 If so, we will also use email to let you know.
 We may even send an occasional text message to alert you to an important e-mail we have sent.
 They will come from the address “SMS@blackboard.com.”

-In recent weeks, our office has heard from several students who have received an email claiming to be from the Robert Sterling Scholarship Foundation.
+January 2013, our office heard from several students who received an email claiming to be from the Robert Sterling Scholarship Foundation.
 The message offers a scholarship “ranging from hundreds to thousands of dollars based on your nationality, academic program, level of study and GPA.”
-They then ask for several pieces of information, including mailing address, cell phone, email address, age, etc.
+They then ask for several pieces of information (mailing address, cell phone, email address, age, etc.).

 Here is how the scam works: they send a (false) scholarship check.
 Then they contact you to say there was a mistake, and the check was larger than it was supposed to be.
-They ask you to deposit the first check immediately, and have you write a check to them to cover the excess amount you received.
-They will make this process sound very urgent.
-It then turns out that the check you received and deposited in your account is bad and you will have lost the money that you sent to them.
+They ask you to deposit the first check immediately, and write a check to them to cover the excess amount you received.
+It then turns out that the check you received from them is bad and you will have lost the money that you sent to them.